 Some office supplies (envelopes, etc.) and flash drives are available for sale.
 See staff for prices.

 The Law Library sells a limited number of superseded and/or discarded titles.
-Charges are generally $5.00 + tax for a single title and $10.00 + tax for a set.
-Other prices are as marked.
+Please see staff for prices.
 Donations of legal titles in good condition are accepted during open hours.

 The primary mission of the Ventura County Law Library is to provide citizens of Ventura County access to legal reference materials on state, federal and international statutes, case law and supporting materials.
 The Library does provide guidance and direction to selected legal sites from its web page.